-The following development or development activity shall be exempt from CMMS review and the payment of the mobility fee.
+The following development or development activity shall be exempt from CMMS review and the payment of the Mobility fee.

 (a) Requirements for vested rights.
 Requirements for vested rights.
 The provisions of this Chapter shall not affect the validity of any lawfully issued and effective final development orders or final development permits which were issued prior to April 25, 1991, provided that such development activity as is authorized by the order or permit has commenced prior to April 25, 1991, and is continuing in good faith towards completion.
-A proposed development shall be vested for purposes of this Chapter and therefore exempt from the CMMS requirements of this Chapter if it has received one of
+A proposed development shall be vested for purposes of this Chapter and therefore exempt from the CMMS requirements of this Chapter if it has received one of the following:

-- (b) DRI and FQD approvals.
+- (b) DRI and FQD approvals DRI and FQD approvals.
 Nothing contained in this Chapter shall limit or modify the rights of any person to complete any development that has been authorized as or vested as a Development of Regional Impact (DRI), or a Florida Quality Development (FQD) pursuant to F.S.
 Ch.
-380, prior to April 25, 1991 the effective date of this Chapter, unless the development order authorizing such development contains provisions wherein the development is required to meet concurrency requirements or other local subdivision or growth management laws subsequent to the development order; provided, however, that verification of the issuance of the development order shall be made by the CMMSO.
-An owner or developer of property which is subject to a DRI or FQD shall be required to comply with the procedures set forth in Section 655.110 in order to obtain a VPAC, but shall not be required to pay the application fee which would otherwise be charged for filing an application for a VPAC. - (c) Prior concurrency approvals-Prior concurrency approvals.
-Concurrency approvals for Conditional Capacity Availability (CCAS), Concurrency Reservation Certificates Statements (CRCs), Vested Property Affirmation Certificates (VPACs), Development Agreements and Redevelopment Agreements that have expired shall be recognized and accepted expiration.
+380, prior to April 25, 1991 the effective date of this Chapter, unless the development order authorizing such development contains provisions wherein the development is required to meet concurrency requirements or other local subdivision or growth management laws adopted zoning, subsequent to the development order; provided, however, that verification of the issuance of the development order shall be made by the CMMSO.
+An owner or developer of property which is subject to a DRI or FQD shall be required to comply with the procedures set forth in Section 655.110 in order to obtain a VPAC, but shall not be required to pay the application fee which would otherwise be charged for filing an application for a VPAC. - (c) Prior concurrency approvals Prior concurrency approvals.

+Concurrency approvals for Conditional Capacity Availability Statements (CCAS), Concurrency Reservation Certificates (CRCs), Vested Property Affirmation Certificates (VPACs), Development Agreements and Redevelopment Agreements that have not expired shall be recognized and accepted until rights:

+30 31 requisites to establish such vested rights.
+The City shall recognize validly existing vested rights by the issuance of a VPAC, even if such rights are inconsistent with the 2030 Comprehensive Plan or the requirements of this Chapter, upon construed to abrogate validly existing vested rights.
+However, it shall be the duty and responsibility of the person alleging vested rights to demonstrate affirmatively the legal common law vested rights.
+Nothing in this Chapter shall be expiration.
 Development authorized by a fair share assessment contract may be completed in reliance upon and pursuant to the fair share assessment contract as set forth in Section

+(e) Requirements for common law vested rights Requirements for a determination by the CMMSO that the person alleging vested

+655.301 of this Chapter.

-- (e) Requirements for common law vested rights Requirements for common law vested rights.
-Nothing in this Chapter shall be construed to abrogate validly existing vested rights.
-However, it shall be the duty and responsibility of the person alleging vested rights to demonstrate affirmatively the legal requisites to establish such vested rights.
-The City shall recognize validly existing vested rights by the issuance of a VPAC, even if such rights are inconsistent with the 2030 Comprehensive Plan or the requirements of this Chapter, upon a determination by the CMMSO that the person alleging vested rights: - (1) Has acted in good faith and in reasonable reliance; - (2) Upon a valid, unexpired act or omission of the government; - (3) Has made such a substantial change in position or incurred extensive obligations and expenses; and - (4) That it would be highly inequitable or unjust to destroy the rights he or she has acquired.
+- (1) Has acted in good faith and in reasonable reliance; - (2) Upon a valid, unexpired act or omission of the government;

+- (3) Has made such a substantial change in position or incurred extensive obligations and expenses; and - (4) That it would be highly inequitable or unjust to destroy the rights he or she has acquired.

-not following be considered The shall development expenditures obligations in and of themselves: or expenditures for legal or other professional services which are not related to the design or construction of improvements, taxes paid, or expenditures related to the acquisition of land.
+be considered The following shall not development of expenditures or obligations and themselves: in expenditures for legal or other professional services which are not related to the design or construction of improvements, taxes paid, or expenditures related to the acquisition of land.
 Furthermore, the mere existence of a particular zoning classification or a development permit or development order issued prior to the effective date of this Chapter shall not be determined to vest rights under this subsection (c) (e) of this Section.